adobe/aem-cloud-service-source-migration/packages/dispatcher-converter/README.md

 3. Run `npm install` to install all the required dependencies
 4. Inside the `executors` folder:
     * add the required configurations to `config.yaml`.
-Refer to [Configurations](#configurations) sections bellow to know more.
+Refer to [Configurations](#configurations) sections below to know more.
     * run `node main.js` to execute the tool on customer's Adobe Managed Services (AMS) dispatcher configurations
     * run `node singleFileMain.js` to execute the tool on customer's on-Premise dispatcher